 Apply polyurethane spray sealer when painting.
+Instructions on the gallon help you apply oil stain without messing with your work area and carving.
 Allow all the coats to dry before you add another one.
-Instructions on the gallon help you apply oil stain without messing your work area and carving.

-Mix half part of linseed oil and one part of umber oil paint.
+The wood stain gives you a wood grain with changing color tones, ranging from the base color of the carving on the highest parts to dark umber tones in the deepest crevices.
+Mix half of the linseed oil and one part of the umber oil paint.
 Make sure the mixture is thin.
 Use a staining brush to apply the sealer and remove the stain using a lint-free cloth.
 The wood stain has to dry overnight.
-The wood stain gives you a wood grain with changing color tones, and they range from the base color of the carving on the highest parts to dark umber tones in the deepest crevices.

-Brush several times on carved areas using a feather duster so that you get rid of all the dirt.
-The duster also removes dust, but you still need to finish off with a cloth, getting rid of traces of dust.
+Brush several times on carved areas using a feather duster to get rid of all the dirt.
+The duster also removes dust, but you still need to finish off with a cloth to eliminate dust traces.
 Fold your cloth as you make a corner so that it gets through crevices.
 You cannot use any liquid to clean your carving.

-If you cannot follow the instructions when using water, a wood cleaner would be ideal.
+A wood cleaner would be ideal if you cannot follow the instructions when using water.
 It makes the carving shiny attractively.
 Below is a formula ideal for carving cleaning and the steps to follow.